nasadov/carbon-aware-orchestrator/README.md

 and expects back:
 * Placements
-   * one for microservice in status TO_DEPLOY
+   * one placement for each microservice in status TO_DEPLOY
       * scores for this microservice for each node
+      * time to schedule for this microservice

 ## Code generation

+Code generation is needed only if the IDL has been changed.

 ### Golang